ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

 ## Step 2: Bulkloading Table

  Once you have successfully pushed your data to the Bulkloading Table, proceed to [Browse and Edit page](https://arctos.database.museum/Bulkloader/browseBulk.cfm) where you can filter for your latest uploaded records.
 The status column will tell you if further edits are required before loading, or if blank, you can set to ```autoload``` for record creation.
-If there are errors, you can correct records in the in this Bulkloading Table prior to autoloading.
+If there are errors, you can correct records in this Bulkloading Table prior to autoloading.

  Note: Permission to access this table is different than Step 1.